 Certificate for Parent Literacy Support Coaches will use the results and outcomes of this family initiative to develop a formal proposal for the TCNJ administration to consider to offer a “continuing education course of study” for undergraduate credit (or no credit) for interested families and individuals.

-Family Scholarship Program: To develop, manage and advertise a scholarship program for families in need of financial assistance to learn ASL and/or to attend conferences, trainings, workshops and/or literacy events for families with deaf, hard of hearing or deafblind young children with a focus on ASL as well as transportation expenses to attend such events.
+Family Scholarship Program: Establishment of a scholarship program for families in need of financial assistance to learn ASL and/or to attend conferences, trainings, workshops and/or literacy events for families with deaf, hard of hearing or deafblind young children with a focus on ASL as well as transportation expenses to attend such events.

-Curriculum and Certificated Training Initiative: To develop a training curriculum and sequential coursework resulting in a certificate of completion for Deaf/Hard of Hearing adults who are in the role of mentoring young deaf, hard of hearing and deafblind children.
+The Campaign for Language & Literacy’s Curriculum Development team will develop a training curriculum and sequential coursework resulting in a certificate of completion for Deaf/Hard of Hearing adults who are in the role of mentoring young deaf, hard of hearing and deafblind children.
 ASL Deaf Language Associates provided through the NJ DDHH’s Language Instruction Program provide support to enhance visual communication and language (ASL) in young deaf, hard of hearing and deafblind children.
 Through this initiative, CLLE will develop a unique curriculum and training course that supports the role of ASL Deaf Language Associates that may include (but is not limited to) acquiring skills of collaborative teaming with other service providers, interpersonal communication, problem-solving, procedures for conducting home visits, cultural competency and understanding bias, instructional strategies for the promotion of language learning, and effective documentation for progress monitoring.

 CLLE continues to “get the word out” about our efforts as well as the complementary efforts of the Language Instruction Program for the purposes of